100mslive/100ms-docs/common/faq.md

 You can use 100ms platform to build Interactive live streaming (HLS) apps and to broadcast your live stream to external streaming platform like YouTube, Twitch, etc using our External streaming service (RTMP).
 Please check these links for more details.
 1. [Interactive live streaming (HLS)](./../foundation/live-streaming)
 2. [External streaming (RTMP)](/javascript/v2/features/rtmp-recording)

+## External streaming (RTMP)

+### Can the 100ms RTMP streaming be used with any URL?

+The 100ms RTMP streaming can be used with any URL.

+### Do we need to set up our own CDN servers for RTMP URLs or can we attach 100ms URLs to video elements in HTML?

+The CDN URL is not needed for HLS; it will be provided by 100ms.
+For RTMP, you will need to set up your own CDN servers or attach 100ms URLs to video elements in HTML.

+### How can I integrate a feature similar to Twitter super followers using 100ms?
+Also, I want to only allow the authenticated users, is that possible?

+Yes.
+The live feed is only available in a room.
+And to enter a room you need a JWT token with the viewer role.
+So this is possible

 ## Plugins